cboard-org/cboard-io/_18n/en/help/help.md.md

 ### Navigation trough the interface

 In order to edit and facilitate navigating through Cboard, the Navigation button, the last within System (all in Settings) allows to add certain details to make using the board easier.
 The first option within Navigation allows a larger 'back' button that is easier to press because of the size.
-The second allows
+The second adds an 'x' button to make it easier to delete symbols, and the third makes it easier to unlock by requiring only one click to unlock settings.

 ## Settings